ulkursln/Kata_09/README.md

 ## Design Patterns
-The following design patterns are use in the code:
+The following design patterns are used in the code:

 **Strategy Pattern**: